gohugoio/hugo/docs/content/layout/index.md

 content (with the exception of the [homepage](/layout/homepage) which has a dedicated template).

-We are using the term index in it's truest sense, a sequential arrangement of material, especially in alphabetical or numerical order.
+We are using the term index in its truest sense, a sequential arrangement of material, especially in alphabetical or numerical order.
 In the case of Hugo each index will render the content in newest first order based on the date provided in the [front matter](/content/front-matter).